 Kirkpatrick Award

-The Kirkpatrick History of Medicine Award encourages and promotes the study of the history of medicine in Ireland.
+The Kirkpatrick History of Medicine Award encourages engagement with the history of medicine in Ireland.

 Who was Dr Kirkpatrick?